 With Earth on its last few gasps of breath, Dr. Joseph Cooper (Matthew McConaughey), Dr. Amelia Brand (Anne Hathaway), and others are recruited for the desperate search for humanity’s new home.
 The heroes pay dearly for their journey.
 When they reach a planet orbiting a Black Hole, years pass for their loved ones back home in the span of seconds for the protagonists.
 Interstellar isn’t something to put on for noise in the background.
-Visually beautiful and thought provoking, the film deals with complex questions of both science and philosophy that can make it difficult to penetrate at times.
-While the end result is the relatively hokie message of “love conquers all,” the journey to that message is as much a mesmerizing odyssey as Stanley Kubrick’s 2001.
+Visually beautiful and thought-provoking, the film deals with complex questions of both science and philosophy that can make it difficult to penetrate at times.
+While the end result is the relatively generic message of “love conquers all,” the journey to that message is as much a mesmerizing odyssey as Stanley Kubrick’s 2001.

-- The 73 best movies on HBO right now
+- The 73 best movies on Hulu right now

-- The 52 best movies on Netflix right now
+- The best sci-fi movies on Hulu right now

 - The best movies on Disney+ right now